rstacruz/backbone-patterns/README.md

 -----------------

 Classes often start in uppercase letters, while instances start with lowercase letters.
-This is a throwback of the general Python and Ruby practice of naming constants as uppercase camel.
+This is a throwback of the general Python and Ruby practice of having constant names start with uppercase letters.

 ``` javascript
 // Classes: